My Official Platform

 The cost of real estate has risen to the point that the average Burnaby resident can't afford to purchase real estate without making substantial sacrifices.

-The City of Burnaby needs to offer more flexibility and less red tape in its residential zoning practices, and offer incentives to build family friendly missing middle structures (3+ bedrooms) such as duplexes, multiplex complexes, stacked apartments, legally built secondary suites and laneway houses with sufficient parking.
+The City of Burnaby needs to offer more flexibility and less red tape in its residential zoning practices, and offer incentives to build family friendly missing middle structures (3+ bedrooms) such as multiplex complexes, co-op housing, stacked apartments, legally built secondary suites and laneway houses with sufficient parking.

-The City of Burnaby needs to immediately address parking bylaws and issues all over the city that are generating a great deal of animosity among its residents.
+The City of Burnaby needs to immediately address parking issues in neighbourhoods all over the city that are generating a great deal of animosity among its residents.